tuesday 07 May 2013 at 18h17

 Attention!!
 In order to fight spam you need to answer the simple question below.
 The answer needs to be given as a number between 2 and 100.
 If your answer is not correct the other input in this form will be ignored.

-What is the result of four times seven ?
+What is the result of six times eight ?